Guide: Free IP reputation monitoring with Uptime Kuma and AbuseIPDB

 Before setting up this monitoring system, you need to have :

-Uptime Kuma will be configured to query the AbuseIPDB API automatically, retrieve your IP's abuse score, and check whether it remains less than or equal to a set threshold (e.g. 5%).
+Uptime Kuma will be configured to automatically query the AbuseIPDB API, retrieve the abuse score of your IP, and check if there's still less than or equal to to a fixed threshold (e.g. 5%).

-If this score exceeds the chosen limit, you'll receive an alert to take prompt action.
+If this score exceeds the chosen limit, you'll receive an alert so you can take prompt action.

-This tutorial relies solely on AbuseIPDB as a source of reputation, which is already very reliable for everyday use.
+This tutorial is based solely on AbuseIPDB as a source of reputation, which is already very reliable for everyday use.

 Step-by-step configuration in Uptime Kuma

-The aim is to create a monitor that will regularly check your IP's abuse score on AbuseIPDB, and alert you if it exceeds a set threshold.
-To do this, we're going to exploit a JSON expression that returns true or false depending on the result of the check.
-True: all's well.
+The aim is to create a monitor which will regularly check the abuse score of your IP on AbuseIPDB, and alert you if this score exceeds a set threshold.
+To do this, we'll use a JSON expression that returns true or false according to the result of the check.
+True: all is well.
 False: you receive the alert.

 1. Create a new base monitor